Rhode Island

 Right to Delete

-Customers may request deletion of personal data that was provided by them or obtained about them.
+Customers may request deletion of personal data provided by them or obtained about them.
 This applies to data the customer directly provided as well as data the business collected through observation or inference.

 Right to Data Portability